 The trend of outsourcing manufacturing operations to low-cost countries has brought a multitude of manufacturing companies to the Asia-Pacific region.
 China and other countries in this region remain attractive investment locations to many international robotics companies.

 This company is based in Switzerland and provides electrification, automation, robotics, and motion solutions.
 ABB is known for its energy-efficient, reliable, and productive robots.
-The robots can easily be recognized by the white color and distinctive red logo.
+The robots can easily be recognized by their white color and distinctive red logo.

-KUKA robots have a distinctive orange color that can easily be seen.
+KUKA robots have a distinctive orange color that can be easily seen.
 The company is the leading robot supplier for the automotive sector.
 KUKA’s core industries include automotive, electronics, metal & plastic, e-commerce, retail, consumer goods, and healthcare.
 The company is based in Augsburg, Germany.

-Fanuc was founded in 1972 with a headquarters in Yamanashi, Japan.
+Fanuc was founded in 1972 with a headquarter in Yamanashi, Japan.
 The company specializes in robotics and other automation equipment, particularly CNC machines.
 Fanuc offers the most extensive product line with over 100 models available.
 Fanuc's robots are usually known for their bright yellow color.

 Another top player from Japan.
 The company was founded in 1915 and is now based in Fukuoka.
-Yaskawa achieved a milestone in February 2021 when the company reached 500,000 industrial robots sold.
+Yaskawa achieved a milestone in February 2021 when the company hit 500,000 industrial robots sold.
 They produce more welding robots than any other manufacturer and are well known for their arc welding robot line.
 Yaskawa robots are usually blue and white or have a combination of blue and white colors.